Confused about masks in Procreate? Learn how to use clipping masks, layer masks and alpha lock and the differences between them.

 To use a layer mask in Procreate, select the layer your artwork is on and choose “mask” from the layer options menu.
 This will place a layer mask above your artwork.

 Next, draw on the layer mask layer with a black brush to conceal a portion of the layer.
 Choose a brush and draw on the layer mask with black to hide pieces of the artwork on the layer beneath the layer mask.
 If you mess up and hide too much, simply change your brush color to white and paint over it to reveal the artwork again.

 In the example below, I used a layer mask on the word “sunshine” to make it look like it is intertwined with the “e” and “l” of the word “hello”.
 I used a black brush on the layer mask to hide portions of the word “sunshine”.

-Alpha lock is a tool that I used to use a lot before I understood clipping and layer masks, however I do not really recommend using it.
-I’m still going to explain how to use it and then you can decide whether you want to use it in your artwork.
+Alpha lock is a feature that I used to use a lot before I understood clipping and layer masks.
+It is a quick way to add color or pattern to one specific layer.
+I recommend using it sparingly because it is a form of destructive editing and the less destructive editing you can do, the better.
+I’m still going to explain how to use it and then you can decide whether you want to use it in your digital art.